codepretzel09/configorator/README.md

 lightweight configuration management tool based on Ansible, Chef, and Puppet

-This tool can be used to configure certain config parameters on debian hosts.
+This tool can be used to configure parameters on debian hosts

 # Getting Started